 Dimensions: 9 x 5 x 1.5 inches

-Best Use: during storms
+Best use: During storms

+The UST Trekker Stormproof Lighter comes in a bright orange color, but if you prefer darker hues, you can get it at a very similar price.
 As all the UST products, this lighter is backed by the brand’s reputation, but it has also been tested on the field in order to prove its abilities.

 As such, it can do quite well in a storm and it’s very durable because the wind can’t extinguish its flame unless it blows with a speed over 80 mph.
 The direct flame increases its lifespan, making it easier to use and quite durable.
 In fact, seeing as you can fill it with 0.14 ounces of fuel, it’s safe to say that you’ll be able to light it up about 1,000 times.